-HURM 6710 Employment and Labor Law (occasionally offered in spring term) HURM 6720 Advanced Negotiation and Conflict Resolution HURM 6730 Performance Management (Spring only) HURM 6740 HR Strategy and Metrics (Spring only; pre-req HURM 6700) HURM 6750 Current Topics in HRM HURM 6760 Recruitment and Retention (Fall only; pre-req HURM 6700)
+Employment and Labor Law (occasionally offered in spring term)

+Advanced Negotiation and Conflict Resolution

+Performance Management (Spring only)

+Current Topics in HRM

+Recruitment and Retention (Fall only; pre-req HURM 6700)

 Information Systems

 Specialization in information systems provides the student with a managerial overview of computers and information systems.
 Emphasis is placed on the role and function of the computer as a managerial tool to store, process, analyze and present information.
 A major in this area includes any three 6000-level INFS classes of the student's choice.
 Recent offerings include: